 The biography further claims that Charles V. Lansil, the fourth child, was born in Chatham, Massachusetts September 16, 1808.
 If the fourth child was born in Chatham in 1808, it is likely that the first three were also born on the Cape.

 We do know she was likely the third child and that since the fourth child was born September 16, 1808 in Chatham, her birth must have occurred within a few years of 1808.
-So she could be the same Betsey, which would place Charles and Ruth on the Cape in 1806.
+So she is likely the same Betsey born in Chatham, which would place Charles and Ruth on the Cape in 1806.

 Furthermore, if Ruth was born in 1778, she likely would have married after 1794 (age 16).
 Assuming all of their children were legitimate (and none were twins), and given that third child was born in 1806, she likely married before 1804.